Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 - `TTGO T-PCIE`: WiFi + Cellular
 - `TTGO T-Call SIM800C`: WiFi + Cellular/2G

-## 2. Setup your board
+## 2. Connect your device to Blynk.Cloud

-Use **Blynk IoT App** to add the device to your account
+1. Open **Blynk IoT App** on your smartphone

-1. Open Blynk App
 2. Click **Add device**
 3. Select **Find devices nearby**
-4. Select your device, follow the setup instructions
+4. Select your device and follow the setup instructions

 > [!NOTE]
 > If you have already created your device in Blynk,